In-patient luxury rehab center in Thailand

 Disorganized speech refers to communication that is difficult to understand.
 People with this symptom experience difficulty concentrating and maintaining their train of thought, which affects the way they speak.

 Behavioral effects of disorganized speech include speaking incoherently, responding to questions with unrelated answers, changing topics quickly, and saying illogical things.
-These behaviors can lead to arguments with others and social isolation.
+These behaviors lead to arguments with others and social isolation.

 4. Odd or strange behavior

 Odd or strange behaviors are actions that are inconsistent with a person’s typical behavioral pattern.
+This symptom doesn’t have physical effects because it affects behavior primarily.

 Behavioral effects of this symptom of the schizophreniform disorder include walking in circles, writing constantly, pacing, talking to oneself, smiling or laughing for no apparent reason, and lack of impulse control.
-The erratic or bizarre behaviors can often lead to dysfunctional relationships.
+The erratic or bizarre behaviors often lead to dysfunctional relationships.

 5. Lack of energy

+Lack of energy or fatigue is a feeling of weariness or tiredness that doesn’t go away with rest.
 Physical effects of this symptom include chronic sleepiness, headaches, dizziness, weight gain due to a sedentary lifestyle, muscle weakness, and a weak immune system.

 Behavioral effects of lack of energy include moodiness, irritability, problems at work or school due to low productivity and impaired performance, and making questionable decisions due to reduced decision-making abilities.